This post may include affiliate links. Thank you for your support.

 What is marsala wine?

 Marsala wine is a fortified wine produced in the region surrounding the Italian city of Marsala in Sicily.
+And there are two different styles, or varieties, for cooking – dry marsala and sweet marsala.

-Where is marsala wine in stores?
+Where is marsala located in stores?

 Most major grocery stores carry marsala wine.
 You can usually locate them in the condiment aisle with the vinegars and other cooking wines (sherry, white wine, etc.)